 - Will you be car camping or backpacking in a tent?
 RV camping in your own rig or a rental?
 Staying in a cabin at a developed campground?

 - Are there restrictions or limitations based on your choice?

-- For example, many National Parks have length limitations on camping sites for RVs.
+- For example, many National Parks and state parks have length limitations on camping sites for RVs.

 - Some campsites and cabins have a maximum number of guests and parking spaces for vehicles.

 - Pets are not always welcome so check for restrictions during your planning phase if you want to bring your furry family members.

 - If you are camping in a camper, make sure you get your FREE copy of our RV tool kit checklist too.

 - What is the timing for your trip?